rigbetellabs/tortoisebot_pro_max_docs/README.md

     export ROS_HOSTNAME= 192.168.0.125
     ```

-5. For SSH
+7. For SSH

     ```bash
     ssh username@IP_address
     ```
+    Username of TTB PM is iisc1 , iisc2 , iisc3 , iisc4 , iisc5.
+Username of particular robot can be found below the robot on a sticker.

-6. Password for all robot is same and it is
+8. Password for all robot is same and it is

     ```bash
     rbl@IISC
     ```
+    rbl is in smaller case and IISC is in upper case.

 ## Bring Up